What Is Skepticamp?

-At SkeptiCamp, it’s the attendees who are responsible for the creation and delivery of the days content, and anyone is welcome to present a talk.
-You don’t need to be a published author, famous podcaster or professional communicator to get involved.
-SkeptiCamp is about providing an open and accessible platform for all members of the skeptical community to share their ideas, collaborate and discuss the topics they’re passionate about.
+At Skepticamp, it’s the attendees who are responsible for the creation and delivery of the day’s content, and anyone is welcome to present a talk.
+You don’t need to be a published author, celebrity podcaster or professional communicator to get involved.
+Skepticamp is about providing an open and accessible platform for all members of the skeptical community to share their ideas, collaborate and discuss the topics they’re passionate about.

 Here’s How It Works

-If you’d like to present a talk, you’ll need to register ahead of time by clicking the link at the bottom of this page.
-As talks come in we’ll put together a schedule, which will be published here in the lead up to the event.
+If you’d like to present a talk, you’ll need to register ahead of time (click here to register your talk) – as talks come in we’ll put together a schedule, which will be published online in the lead up to the event.

 Each speaker will be allocated a fifteen-minute time slot – ten minutes to present and five minutes for questions from the audience.
-As with last year, we’re adopting the Ignite presentation model of “lightning talks” – presentations will be capped at ten minutes, and each slide in your presentation will be set to automatically advance after 20 seconds (you’ll need to submit your presentation roughly a week prior to the event so we can get it configured).
+As in previous years, we’re adopting the Ignite presentation model of “lightning talks” – presentations will be capped at ten minutes, and each slide in your presentation will be set to automatically advance after 20 seconds (you’ll need to submit your presentation roughly a week prior to the event so we can get it configured).

 Ideally your talk should focus on skeptical activism, an issue that’s relevant to the community or a project that you’d like to raise awareness about.

 If you’re not up for getting up on stage, there’s no pressure!
-The audience is as crucial a part of SkeptiCamp as the speakers – just come along prepared to listen, to be challenged and to meet new friends.
+The audience is as crucial a part of Skepticamp as the speakers – just come along prepared to listen, learn something new and to meet new friends.

 When & Where

-SkeptiCamp will take place on Friday, October 14th at Mercure Piccadilly Hotel in Manchester.
-We will begin mid-morning, so there’s plenty of time to travel to the event.
-We’ll take a break in the middle of the day for lunch, and then continue through to late afternoon, giving you just enough time to change into your dancing shoes before the Friday evening mixer.
+Skepticamp will take place on Friday, October 12th, 2018 at Mercure Piccadilly Hotel in Manchester.
+We will begin at 1:00pm, giving you plenty of time to travel to the event, and run through until about 5:00pm, giving you just enough time to change into your dancing shoes before the Friday evening mixer.

 Tickets & Pricing